ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 - remote: 99.99.0.0/16
 ```

 The keyword `peer` specifies that the match should happen using the IP address of the other end of the network connection carrying the request: `X-Forwarded-For` and the `PROXY` protocol are both ignored.
-Here, our example specifies that connections originating from the $productName$ pod itself should always be allowed.
+Here, our example specifies that connections originating from the Emissary pod itself should always be allowed.

 The keyword `remote` specifies that the match should happen using the IP address of the HTTP client, taking into account `X-Forwarded-For` and the `PROXY` protocol if they are allowed (if they are not allowed, or not present, the peer address will be used instead).
-This permits matches to behave correctly when, for example, $productName$ is behind a layer 7 load balancer.
+This permits matches to behave correctly when, for example, Emissary is behind a layer 7 load balancer.
 Here, our example specifies that HTTP clients from the IP address range `99.99.0.0` - `99.99.255.255` will be allowed.

 You may specify as many ranges for each kind of keyword as desired.

 ##### Rejecting Client Requests With Escaped Slashes

-* `reject_requests_with_escaped_slashes: true` will tell $productName$ to reject requests containing escaped slashes.
+* `reject_requests_with_escaped_slashes: true` will tell Emissary to reject requests containing escaped slashes.
 The default is `false`.

-When set to `true`, $productName$ will reject any client requests that contain escaped slashes (`%2F`, `%2f`, `%5C`, or `%5c`) in their URI path by returning HTTP 400.
-By default, $productName$ will forward these requests unmodified.
+When set to `true`, Emissary will reject any client requests that contain escaped slashes (`%2F`, `%2f`, `%5C`, or `%5c`) in their URI path by returning HTTP 400.
+By default, Emissary will forward these requests unmodified.

 In general, a request with an escaped slash will _not_ match a `Mapping` prefix with an unescaped slash.
 However, external authentication services and other upstream services may handle escaped slashes differently, which can lead to security issues if paths with escaped slashes are allowed.
 By setting `reject_requests_with_escaped_slashes: true`, this class of security concern can be largely avoided.

 ##### Trust downstream client IP

-* `use_remote_address: false` tells $productName$ that it cannot trust the remote address of incoming connections, and must instead rely exclusively on the `X-Forwarded-For` header.
+* `use_remote_address: false` tells Emissary that it cannot trust the remote address of incoming connections, and must instead rely exclusively on the `X-Forwarded-For` header.
 The default is `true`.

-When `true` (the default), $productName$ will append its own IP address to the `X-Forwarded-For` header so that upstream services of $productName$ can get the full set of IP addresses that have propagated a request.
+When `true` (the default), Emissary will append its own IP address to the `X-Forwarded-For` header so that upstream services of Emissary can get the full set of IP addresses that have propagated a request.
 You may also need to set `externalTrafficPolicy: Local` on your `LoadBalancer` to propagate the original source IP address.

 See the [Envoy documentation on the `X-Forwarded-For header` ](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers) and the [Kubernetes documentation on preserving the client source IP](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) for more details.